evgeniyp/rust-web-server/README.md

 `cargo watch -x 'run --release'` to run in release mode with watch

-`docker-compose up --build` to run in docker
+`docker compose up --build` to run in docker